bdurham130/Dev-Profile/README.md

-My name is Brandon Durham, and I'm excited to be able to learn more about web development!
+My name is Brandon Durham, and I'm excited to show my journey of Web Development!

 ---